brett932/cscript/README.md

 cd cscript
 sudo ./install
 ```
+###Note:
+...
+It is never a good idea to blindly trust a script from someone you do not know.
+...
+I recomend inspecting any unknown files before executing them, especialy when executing with root permissions!
 ## Usage
 1. Open a new source file, e.g. 'test.c', with your prefered text editor.
 2. Set first line of your file to thei shebang line '#!\usr\bin\cscript'.